gvwilson/thirdbit/_posts/2006/2006-09-04-step-3-your-daily-routine.md

 date: 2006-09-04 18:17:50
 year: 2006
 ---
-OK, your project is up and running: you know <a href="http://pyre.third-bit.com/blog/archives/637.html">what you're supposed to be building</a>, and you have <a href="http://pyre.third-bit.com/blog/archives/638.html">a schedule</a> for producing it.
+OK, your project is up and running: you know what you're supposed to be building, and you have a schedule for producing it.
 Now what?
 "Code 'til your fingers bleed" is a lousy strategy for individual work; it's almost certain to fail on team projects.
 Instead, you should invest a little time in getting your day-to-day operations right.

-First, <strong>learn how to run meetings.</strong> I blogged <a href="http://pyre.third-bit.com/blog/archives/292.html">my rules</a> last autumn, and believe them even more strongly today.
+First, <strong>learn how to run meetings.</strong> I blogged my rules last autumn, and believe them even more strongly today.

 Second, <strong>read Stephanie Ludi's <a href="http://www.csc.calpoly.edu/~sludi/SEmanual/TableOfContents.html">guide to student software projects</a></strong>, and pay particular attention to the section titled "<a href="http://www.csc.calpoly.edu/~sludi/SEmanual/Part4.html">Student Project Myths</a>".
 If you have time, you should also dip into Karl Fogel's excellent book <a href="http://www.amazon.com/Producing-Open-Source-Software-Successful/dp/0596007590"><cite>Producing Open Source Software</cite></a>, which is available <a href="http://producingoss.com/">online</a>.
 Both have a lot of good advice about communication and respect; I'll talk about both issues in a future post.